krasimir/fabrico/lib/Former/README.md

     $form = Former::get("register-user");
     $form->update($dataSource, $defaultValues);

-Have in mind that the default value for radio and checkboxes should be array.
+Have in mind that the default value for checkboxes should be array.

 Here is an example of how to process the form: